open-telemetry/opentelemetry-specification/specification/context.md

 - (Required) The `Context`.
 - (Required) The concern identifier.

-The API SHOULD return the value in the `Context` for the specified concern identifier.
+The API MUST return the value in the `Context` for the specified concern identifier.

 ## Set value